TheAndrewNguyen/team-pikachu-main-server/README.md

 </picture>

-##Description and info about project
+<h2> Description and info about project </h2>
-###Team pikachu from newport high school, Bellevue wa is developing a web app that takes in a recipe and finds the closest store with the cheapest price based on your area
+<p1> Team pikachu from newport high school, Bellevue wa is developing a web app that takes in a recipe and finds the closest store with the cheapest price based on your area </p1>